-The Satisfactory Academic Progress Standards require that students successfully complete a specific number of credit hours each academic school year and maintain a minimum required grade point average as defined by the standards.
+The Satisfactory Academic Progress Standards require that students successfully complete a certain percentage of attempted credit hours and maintain a minimum required grade point average as defined by the standards.
 These are minimum standards that must be attained.
 Specific aid programs or departments standards may require more than these minimum standards.